 4. Volunteers are responsible for the quality of interactions.
 Students often find it difficult to state discomfort or objections.
 Volunteers must be especially sensitive to physical and verbal cues that youth provide.

 The aforementioned standards do not represent a comprehensive list.
 Other actions not included could result in suspension or dismissal as a volunteer.
 JA volunteers also must read and comply with JA’s Digital Media Policy.

-JA takes all complaints of misconduct seriously.
+Junior Achievement takes all complaints of misconduct seriously.
 Credible allegations of misconduct will be promptly reported to the appropriate authorities.
 During any such investigation, the JA volunteer will not perform services as a JA volunteer.
 If an investigation determines misconduct occurred, it will result in the immediate and permanent dismissal as a JA volunteer.